Kelsall

-KADRAS

-Kelsall and District Rural Amenities Society (KADRAS) was formed in the late 1960s in order to stimulate public interest in the care and development of Kelsall's history, beauty and character.
-The society also aims to encourage the development of general public amenities and features of public interest in Kelsall.
-KADRAS achieves these goals by charitable means, and through lecturers, study groups, exhibitions and publications.
-Their magazine, entitled KADRAS is published every two months and encourages contributions from the community in the form of letters, articles and poetry.

 Geology

-Bedrock geology

 The western part of the parish (west of the Peckforton Fault) is underlain by the Wilmslow Sandstone Formation.
 East of the fault, the bedrock is largely Tarporley Siltstone with the underlying Helsby Sandstone occurring in some areas.

-Superficial deposits

 The lower ground in the west is largely covered by glacial till whilst higher ground in the east is free of superficial deposits.
 A small area of glacio-fluvial sands and gravels is mapped in the centre of the parish.
 A narrow strip of alluvium is associated with Salter's Brook.

-Geological structure

 The Peckforton Fault runs into the parish from the SE then turns north.
 It downthrows to the east.
 Two parallel unnamed faults, both downthrowing to the west, run NNE–SSW through Kelsall village, their southern ends terminating at the Peckforton Fault.
 They terminate against a short ENE–WSW aligned fault with a northerly downthrow at the northern end of the parish.
 The Clotton Fault which downthrows to the east runs NNW–SSE through the western part of the parish.
 The rocks within the faulted blocks have a gentle to moderate easterly dip.

+History

+On Christmas Eve, December 1944, a V-1 flying bomb exploded near Street Farm to the south of the village.
+It had been one of several aerial-launched rockets fired at Manchester by the German Luftwaffe.
+This explosion would be the most westerly impact of a V1 bomb during the Second World War.